tomkingchen/shanghai-rona-front/README.md

 The frontend is a simple React app which uses `recharts` to present the daily numbers in area charts.

 ## Understand the chart 🧑🏼‍⚕️
-China COVID number is consist of two criteria: `symptomatic` and `None-symptomatic`.
+China COVID number is consist of two criteria: `symptomatic` and `asymptomatic`.
 My chart simply stack those two numbers together to represent the overall daily number.